wtc4863/checkers-app/docs/DesignDoc.md

 with the WebCheckers application.

-![The WebCheckers Web Interface Statechart](web-interface.png)
+![The WebCheckers Web Interface Statechart](web-interface.png) _State chart of overall web application interface_

 * Upon arriving at the site, the user is greeted with a **_home_** page that tells the user how many users are currently logged into the service.
 * By clicking on a sign in link, they are brought to the **_sign-in_** page, where they must enter a username that follows a certain set of rules.
-* Upon entering a valid username, the user will be brought a new version of the home page, that shows all of the players available for a game.
+* Upon entering a valid username, the user will be brought a new version of the home page that shows all currently logged-in players.
 * Clicking on one of these players will redirect both users to the **_game_** page, where the checkers game will be played.

-![The Game interface statechart](gameview-interface.png)
+![The Game interface statechart](gameview-interface.png) _State chart of gameplay interface_
 * When it is the user's turn, they will be able to click and drag any of their own pieces.
   - If they attempt to make an illegal move, it will be rejected and the piece